East Brunswick High School: Athletics

 The girls basketball team won the Group IV state championship in 1999, defeating Columbia High School by a score of 63–57 in the tournament final and advanced to the Tournament of Champions as the third seed, beating sixth-seed Paterson Catholic High School 58–43 in the first round before falling to number-two West Morris Mendham High School 71–40 in the semifinals to finish the season with a 28–4 record.

 The football team won the Central Jersey Group IV state sectional championships in 2004 and 2009.
 The team won their first playoff-era title with a 17–12 win against Jackson High School in the finals of the Central Jersey Group IV tournament.
 East Brunswick won the Central Jersey Group IV state sectional title in the 2009 season, defeating Brick Memorial High School by a score of 9–0, earning the program its first sectional championship since 2004.
 In 2018, East Brunswick and Old Bridge High School played their 25th and final Thanksgiving Day game, with Old Bridge winning 22 of the 25 games.
 The series started after Cedar Ridge High School and Madison Central High School, which had played their own Thanksgiving Day game, were merged in 1994 to create Old Bridge High School.
 The two schools will continue to have a "Battle of Route 18" that will be played as part of the regular schedule.

 The girls tennis team won the Group IV state championship in 2006 (against J. P. Stevens High School in the final match of the tournament), 2008 (vs. Cherry Hill High School East) and 2019 (vs. Livingston High School).
 The team won the Tournament of Champions in 2008 (against runner-up Millburn High School) and 2019 (vs. Moorestown Friends School).
 After winning their second Group IV championship in 2008, the girls' tennis team won the Tournament of Champions, defeating Millburn High School and ending that school's streak of winning 98 consecutive matches.
 The girls' tennis team won the Greater Middlesex Conference title for nine consecutive years from 2006 to 2014.

 The girls' bowling team won the Group IV title in the 2008 season, after bowling a 1077 in the state final.

-The boys track team won the spring track state championship in Group IV in 2010 (as co-champion).
+The boys track team won the spring / outdoor track state championship in Group IV in 2010 (as co-champion) and 2022.

 The boys track team won the indoor relay championship in Group IV in 2011.